- What is Opening Days?

 7. Are there any costs associated with the Opening Days program?

-There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days “Passport to Salem” program on Friday, August 27, where students will be expected to bring spending money for activities such admission to an event or eating out.
-The student meal plan starts at dinner on Wednesday, August 25.
+There are no additional costs for students to participate in the Opening Days program, with the exception of the Opening Days “Passport to Salem” program on Friday, August 24th, where students will be expected to bring spending money for activities such as admission to an event or eating out.
+The student meal plan starts at dinner on Wednesday, August 21st.

-Goudy Commons will be open for other meals, accepting Compass cash or credit cards.
+Goudy Commons will be open for other meals, accepting cash or credit cards.

 8. What if I still have questions?